Board Games, Meet Video Games

 We wanted the game to be about building up a city from nothing.
 It made sense to set the game in Sumer, the cradle of civilization.
 We also liked that Sumer had been underexplored as a historical setting for games.

 Our first paper prototype was fun, but translated terribly into digital.
 We discovered that board games and video games have different expectations.
-A great board game might make a terrible video game.
+A great board game might make an awful video game.

 Armed with this knowledge, our next iteration took on roughly the shape of the game today.
 Inspired by ancient murals, we made the game a platformer and set it on a ziggurat.
 You jumped around, gathered resources, and put them in rituals to gain points.